jchengjr77/canaveral/README.md

 ## Features

 Canaveral should be usable for all developers.
-Creating projects, looking at all your projects, and removing projects are universal features that any developer can use.
+Creating projects, looking at all your projects, and removing projects are universal features that anybody can use.
 These are fundamental features to Canaveral.

 Additionally, Canaveral can make a new Github repo for you!
 Once you create a project, it will push a standard initial commit for you, and provide you with the link to your repo.
 Just give Canaveral your git credentials and it will do the rest.

-However, if you use one of the following technologies, you're in luck.
+Furthermore, if you use one of the following technologies, you're in luck.
 More features for you!
+(This list will most likely expand, so keep an eye out).

 #### React.js